otrv4/otrv4/otrv4.md

 ### Rotating ECDH keys and brace key as sender

-Before sending the first reply (i.e. a new message considering a previous message has been received) the sender will rotate their ECDH keys and brace key.
+Before sending the first reply (i.e. a new message considering a previous message has been received) or sending the first data message, the sender will rotate their ECDH keys and brace key.
+This is for the computation of the Mixed shared secret `K` (see
-This is for the computation of the Mixed shared secret `K` (see [Deriving Double Ratchet Keys](#deriving-double-ratchet-keys)).
+[Deriving Double Ratchet Keys](#deriving-double-ratchet-keys)).

 Before rotating the keys: